What Is Numerology?

 A beginner does not need every chart position on the first day.
 The healthier path is to learn one calculation well enough to explain it back, then compare one adjacent number type and notice how the question changes.

-That slower route is better for desktop scanning and mobile reading too.
+That slower guide is better for desktop scanning and mobile reading too.
 It gives each section one job instead of forcing the reader through a crowded wall of meanings, tools, and links.

 Reader Resources